-New details on 'postcode war' after teen dies in Sydney brawl
+Teenager killed in 'gang-fuelled' Sydney Easter Show brawl

 Two groups of males, who police believe could be from rival postcode gangs in Sydney's west, are suspected to be behind the brawl.

-Uati was from Doonside, which has the postcode 2767, and friends have told police the people behind his death were from Mt Druitt, with the postcode 2770, The Daily Telegraph reported.
+Uati was from Doonside, which has the postcode 2767, and friends have told police the people behind his death were from Mt Druitt, with the postcode 2770, the Daily Telegraph reported.

 Police from the Homicide Squad and Auburn Police Command are investigating reports Uati was linked to the 67 street gang, which recently clashed with Mt Druitt's Ready for Anything group, according to the publication.